Skip to main content

 Project Meetings

-Monthly project status updates and collaborative planning with steering committee.
+Handling monthly project status updates and planning with the steering committee.

 Training & Coaching

-A governance plan complete with training, accessibility training, and a highly customized Writing for the Web class and refresher trainings for WSDOT employees.
+Creating a governance plan for trainings on accessibility and Writing for the Web, as well as refresher trainings for employees.

 Digital Accessibility

-Accessibility audits throughout the development phase, and usability studies with people with disabilities.
+Auditing accessibility throughout development, and conducting usability studies with people with disabilities.

 User Research

-Seven user research activities gathering feedback from over 2,000 users.
+Conducting 7 user research activities to gather feedback from more than 2,000 users.

 The Impact